— The highly practical guidelines for ‘leave no trace’ camping

 It’s a great idea to take your pets with you while camping, but be sure to maintain order and control so that they don’t harm wildlife or damage the local ecosystem.

 Keep them close and leashed when possible to avoid any negative outdoor interactions between them and the local inhabitants.
 You don’t want either to be harmed!

 Washing your dishes, clothes, and bodies in local waterways (rivers, streams, and lakes) can pollute these water systems, causing harm to wildlife.

-In general, when washing up, do so 70-80 adult steps from any fresh water sources, and use only soaps that will biodegrade rapidly (such as castile soaps).
+In general, when washing up, do so 70-80 adult steps from any freshwater sources, and use only soaps that will biodegrade rapidly (such as castle soaps).
 Better yet, don’t use soap at all!
-Then dispose of any washed water by sprinkling it well away from the water system while on camping trip.
+Then dispose of any washed water by sprinkling it well away from the water system while on the camping trip.